-The annual biomass mortality of insect direct-influenced populations was 30.1% in interval II and increased to 61.7% in interval III of the total biomass mortality of the community (Fig. 4).
-With the increase of annual biomass mortality, the annual biomass growth had reduced from 1.3 t/ha/yr in interval I, to 0.9 t/ha/yr in interval II and to 0.4 t/ha/yr in interval III.
-Meanwhile, the annual stem mortality of insect direct-influenced populations had increased, which amounted to 22.0% in interval II and 25.8% in interval III of the total stem mortality among the community.
+Annual biomass mortality of insect direct-influenced populations was 30.1% in interval II and increased to 61.7% in interval III of the total biomass mortality of the community (Fig. 4).
+With the increase of annual biomass mortality, the annual biomass growth had reduced from $1.3 \text{ Mg ha}^{-1} \text{ a}^{-1}$ in interval I, to 0.9 Mg ha-1 a-1 in interval II and to 0.4 Mg ha-1 a-1 in interval III.
+Meanwhile, the annual stem mortality of insect direct-influenced populations had increased to 22.0% in interval II and 25.8% in interval III of the total stem mortality among the community.
 The annual stem recruitment decreased with the increase of stem mortality.
-Thus, the annual biomass and stem fluxes of insect direct-influenced populations indicated an aggravation of insect distur-
+Thus, the annual biomass and stem fluxes of insect direct-influenced populations indicated an aggravation of insect disturbance in the period.